cjacker/luatos-utils/README.md

 ```

 **NOTE 1 :** There are some changes to upstream `luac` includes:
-- built with "-DLUA_32BITS"
+- built it with "-DLUA_32BITS"
-- although `-DLUA_32BITS` already set, compared with 32bit `luac`, the result file compiled by 64bit `luac` still generate a different file header, the root cause is the header of luac file contains a byte of `sizeof(size_t)`, for 64bit, it's 8, and for 32bit, it's 4. to get the same result of 32bit `luac`, I changed it to `sizeof(int)` for 64bit luac.
+- although `-DLUA_32BITS` already set, comparing with 32bit `luac`, the result compiled by 64bit `luac` still generate a different file header, the root cause is the header of luac file contains a byte of `sizeof(size_t)`, for 64bit, it's 8, and for 32bit, it's 4. to get the same result of 32bit `luac`, I changed it to `sizeof(int)` to get the same result.

 All above changes was done in `Makefile` when building luac.